alexej-sankov-dev/online-shop-cms/flask-server/README.md

 ### Request
     `DELETE /order/:id`
     `Body: {"userid"=x}`
-    Checks premission to delete if userid == ownerid
+    Checks premission to delete if userid == Order.ownerid
 ### Respone
     if user is allowed to change:
     `Body: {"success":true}`